 It is one of my favorite lenses to shoot with.

-But it’s a great lens for shooting the people at events.
+But it’s a great lens for shooting people at events.

-The downside to this lens, it’s really big.
-The headset is heavy, like using this lens feels like work on your shoulder.
+The headset is heavy, and using this lens feels like working on your shoulder.

-Because a lot of times at events I’m shooting like this I’m shooting like just walking in the crowd, assuming the people, and I got like a big flash on it’s on my camera, and this lens setup is heavy, so that’s like the downside to eat.
+Because a lot of times at events I’m shooting like this, I’m shooting like just walking in the crowd, assuming the people, and I got like a big flash on it’s on my camera, and this lens setup is heavy, so that’s like the downside to eat.

-And you can really focus like it has a bit more shallow depth of field.
+And you can focus like it has a bit more shallow depth of field.